top of page

 PROSPECTIVE STUDENTS

-Learn, Grow and Earn by joining the Affordable Housing Field!
+Learn, grow and earn by joining the Affordable Housing Field!

 3FA439FE-3DBB-48BB-B4A7-48128D4E13D3.JPG

-About the Program:
+About the Program

-The CCRH Internship Program is a one-year paid Internship designed to recruit, train, and retain housing development professionals who enhance inclusion and racial equity within the Affordable Housing Development field.
+The CCRH Internship Program is a one-year paid internship designed to recruit, train, and retain housing development professionals who enhance inclusion and racial equity within the Affordable Housing Development field.

 We strongly encourage applications from recent college graduates or students entering their last year of college so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field.
 Students from all majors are encouraged to apply.

-How the Internship Works:
+How the Internship Works

 Interns are selected via a competitive application process from across each state, and placed with a host agency for one year, beginning work in the summer (full-time) and continuing through the spring (part-time).
 The intern works closely with a supervisor and follows an Intern Work Plan that provides a well-rounded intern experience in the field of nonprofit affordable housing and community development.
-CCRH provides an internship program orientation to both Interns and host agencies to ensure an understanding of the program terms and policies, and to ensure an optimal experience for the Intern and the Host Agency.
+CCRH provides an internship program orientation to both Interns and host agencies to ensure an understanding of the program terms policies, and expectations, and to ensure an optimal experience for the intern and the Host Agency.

 During the year, the intern will be actively involved in affordable housing development.
-The intern will learn hands on what it takes to create affordable healthy living communities, and specifically learn the intricacies of developing and rehabilitating multifamily housing complexes from concept inception to construction completion for low-income and ethnically diverse communities.
+The intern will learn hands-on what it takes to create affordable healthy living communities, and specifically learn the intricacies of developing and rehabilitating multifamily housing complexes from concept inception to construction completion for low-income and ethnically diverse communities.

 While the program’s interns attend various universities in several states throughout the West, CCRH ensures each Intern gains the same basic skills and professional experience needed to pursue a career in the field after graduation from the program.

-Internship Program Term And Pay:
+Internship Program Term And Pay

 The term of the program is for one year, beginning as early as June 1 and ending May 31 of the following year.
-Interns are expected to start no later than June 30, work full-time during the summer and transition to part-time work during the academic year.
+Interns are expected to start no later than June 30, work full-time during the summer, and transition to part-time work during the academic year.

-Who Should Apply:
+Who Should Apply

 We are seeking candidates interested in pursuing a career in the non-profit affordable housing and community development field.
 CCRH gives high priority to recent undergraduate college graduates and to students entering their last year of undergraduate studies at four-year universities so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field if opportunities are available.